You have an idea for your business or blog and are super excited to start this new chapter in your life. Have you checked domain name prices yet?

 In fairness, almost all domain registrars increase prices to retain a domain when the initial period has passed.
 But some may charge a lot more than others!

-Other Reasons Why Domain Prices Can Vary
+Other Reasons Why Domain Name Prices Vary

 So we’ve established that initial loss leader techniques can result in some registrars selling domains at a discounted rate.
 There are of course other reasons for price variance.